The Mount David Society

-The Mount David Society recognizes Bates Fund donors who put the college first in their annual philanthropy by making a gift of $1,855 or more to the Bates Fund.
+The Mount David Society recognizes Bates Fund donors who put the college first in their annual philanthropy by making a gift of $2,500 or more.
 These individuals lead the way in supporting Bates by making significant, unrestricted current-use gifts each year — gifts that underpin the college’s ability to sustain excellence.
-The generous contributions of Mount David Society members provide nearly 80 percent of the Bates Fund total each year and make a tremendous impact on the campus each day.
-Since its inaugural year in 2004, cumulative MDS giving has increased from $2.2 million to over $5 million annually, leading the way in enhancing a transformative Bates experience.
+Mount David Society members provide nearly 80 percent of the Bates Fund total each year and make a tremendous impact on the campus each day.
+Since the Mount David Society was founded in 2004, cumulative MDS giving has increased from $2.2 million to over $5 million annually — thanks to donors who have chosen to invest in student success and strengthening Bates!

 “Our collective giving sends a powerful signal that Bates has alumni and parents committed to its historic mission of intellectual curiosity, egalitarianism, and social justice.
 I know that my Bates experience was richer for the diversity of student voices.
 I heard classmates speak from points of view that I had never even heard of before, and I am proud to provide financial support to ensure that many different voices continue to be part of the Bates education.